kyleliang919/GatedDeltaNet/README.md

 - `12/09/2024`: **Code Release**: Train your own Gated DeltaNet on Slimpajama dataset
 - Watch this space for more exciting updates!

-Here’s a refined version with improved grammar, readability, and clarity:

 ---

 ## ❓ Frequently Asked Questions (FAQ)